Last Updated on

 - Plan N: $95.75

-It’s important to keep in mind that all Medicare supplements are federally standardized.
-Meaning, they must cover the same exact benefits.
+It’s important to keep in mind that all Medicare supplemental insurance products are federally standardized.
+This means they must cover the same exact benefits.
 This makes shopping around a critical step in the Medicare supplement decision process.
 Be sure to check out the other important factors that should be driving your Medicare supplement decision.

-For example, the benefits you see for Plan A is the same for every Plan A for every insurance company.
-The main differing factor is the premium.
+For example, the benefits you see for Plan A is the same for every Plan A offered by every insurance company.
+Premiums are the main difference.
 And of course, this is something we can help you navigate if you need further help.

-The most popular Plans are Plans A, B, F, G, and N.
+The most popular plans are Medicare Supplement Plans A, B, F, G, and N.

 We’ll break down these four so you can have a better understanding of which one is right for you.